Free Consultation: 858.450.1040 Payment | Client Login

 How Can AB-5 Lead to the Misclassification of Employees?

 AB-5 introduced the ABC test as a stricter guideline to determine how to classify workers as 1099 independent contractors.
 A worker must meet all three criteria of the ABC test to be classified as a 1099 independent contractor instead of a W-2 employee.
+The worker must:

-2. The worker performs work that is outside the usual course of the hiring entity’s business.
+2. Perform work that is outside the usual course of the hiring entity’s business.

-3. The worker is customarily engaged in an independently established trade, occupation, or business of the same nature as that involved in the work performed.
+3. Be customarily engaged in an independently established trade, occupation, or business of the same nature as that involved in the work performed.

 If the contractor misses one of the criteria in the ABC test, they should be classified as a W-2 employee.